spikespaz/clone-by-path/README.md

 ## Setup

+There are now two versions.
+One is in Python, one is in D. If you're a static-typed guy, follow the instructions below.
+But if you have Python, just run `pip install cbp` and continue to the next section, [Usage](#usage).

 Linux, place the `cbp` file in `/usr/bin/` and make it executable with `sudo chmod +x /usr/bin/cbp`.

 Windows, save `cbp.exe` somewhere and expose its location to your system PATH environment variable.